Which is to say: that bloody Potions book.

 Somehow, for a great many fans it doesn’t.
 Which right there is a strong hint that the readers are not convinced.
 An astounding amount of effort has been put into trying to argue that the book and the notes are someone else’s.
 But it takes far too much straining at gnats to come up with any alternative to their being Snape’s which is even remotely viable.
 I thought this might be a deliberate bit of misdirection on Rowling’s part.
 But as to what it was misdirecting us from I hesitated to take a stand.
 Now, I just think it was shoddy writing and not being able to develop a viable timeline..

-She certainly never offered us any convincing reason for why it was suddenly important that Harry should know that the book was Snape’s.
+She certainly never offered us any convincing reason for why it was suddenly important that Harry should know that the book had been Snape’s.
 By the time he discovered that, Harry didn’t really care who the Prince was.
 Indeed, the whole “mystery” of the identity of the Half-Blood Prince served primarily as a distraction from the fact that Rowling didn’t actually have a story to tell regarding Year 6.
 Only a grand, sweeping, flashy climax for the end of it.

 We watched James Potter use something that looked to us like Levicorpus.
 That is the only spell out of the Potions book that we ever thought we saw James or Sirius use.
 All of their other spells in that particular encounter were standard ones which we had met before, and all of those were performed verbally, too.
 Levicorpus (if that’s what it was) was the only exception.